matrix-org/dendrite/p2p.md

 - When registering you may be unable to find the server, it'll seem flakey.
 This happens because the SW, particularly in Firefox, gets killed after 30s of inactivity.
 When you are not registered, you aren't doing `/sync` calls to keep the SW alive, so if you don't register for a while and idle on the page, the HS will disappear.
-To fix, unregister the SW, and then refresh the page *twice*.
+To fix, unregister the SW, and then refresh the page.

 - The libp2p layer has rate limits, so frequent Federation traffic may cause the connection to drop and messages to not be transferred.
   I guess in other words, don't send too much traffic?